nfarnan/cs1666_organization/adv_topics/AI.md

       - ONLY cares about shortest path and obstacles
     - We should be using something called Waypoint Graphs + Pure Pursuit
     - Gold standard for this kind of game in the industry
-- Different levels for AI Development
+- Different levels for AI Development (8 minutes):
   - Using A* For path finding, changing around speed control or reaction time to vary bot levels
   - Change speed in which bots go around corners, for instance, or based on the angle in which they are turning
   - Challenges for altering different parts of A * for these purposes